-Once you’ve started collecting data on website visitors, it’s time to put that information to use in your email marketing by creating more engaging emails.
+Once you’ve started collecting visitor data from your ecommerce platform or website, it’s time to put that information to use in your email marketing by creating more engaging emails.
 A good engagement email has three main components.
 It is timely, personal, and action-based (or triggered).
 According to the numbers, 39% of digital marketers claim that automatically sending emails based on behavior is most effective.
 Not all things tracked are going to be important enough to justify sending an email, but, once you put some rules in place, you are going to be able to start automatically speaking to what your customer’s heart desires.
 The following actions are usually worthy of a triggered email in response:

 - Abandoned Cart

 The customer clearly likes a product you offer enough to add it to their cart, but they did not complete the checkout procedure.
 Perhaps they plan to shop later, or they were interrupted during their shopping process.
 Send a triggered email showcasing the product they did not yet buy.

 Perhaps they clicked on a product image inside your email to view more information on it.
 However, that did not excite them enough to make a purchase.
 Send them an email about that product with a comparison to a similar product you offer.
 When you provide your customer with more information and choices, they are likely to feel more confident about making a purchase decision.